Elizabeth Peet McIntosh: Later life

 McIntosh went on to work for the Joint Chiefs of Staff, Voice of America, the State Department, and the United Nations.

 In 1958, McIntosh began working for the CIA and worked there until she retired in 1973.

 She lived in a farmhouse outside of Leesburg, Virginia for much of the rest of her life, with her third husband, Fred McIntosh.

 Published works

 After her time with the OSS, McIntosh published her memoir, Undercover Girl, in 1947.
 She wrote two children's books as well: Inki (later republished as Inky) and Palace Under the Sea."
 She also wrote Sisterhood of Spies: The Women of the OSS, first published in 1998.
 In 2012, McIntosh was honored as one of the Library of Virginia's "Virginia Women in History".

 Death

 McIntosh died on June 8, 2015, in Lake Ridge, Virginia after a heart attack.
 She was 100 years old.
+She was the last surviving female member assigned to the Morale Operations Branch of the OSS in World War II.